ztyyLV/web-twain-docs/faq/error-message-product-key-is-missing-the-core-license.md

 ### Symptom

-You get an error message that says “The current product key is missing the core license, please contact the site administrator”.
+You get an error message that says "The current product key is missing the core license, please contact the site administrator".

 ### Cause